Can You Get a DUI for Sleeping in Your Car?

 Virginia bans overnight sleeping at rest areas and fines violators up to $250.
 Local laws also prohibit overnight street parking for oversized vehicles, RVs, and trailers.

-If you believe you may be at risk for a DUI and cannot find a designated driver or safe way home, you should consider sitting on the sidewalk.
+If you believe you may be at risk for a DUI and cannot find a designated driver or a safe way home, you should consider sitting on the sidewalk.

 However, if that option is unsafe or not possible, you must rest in the backseat of your vehicle without your car running or the keys in your hand.